 So I want to add the ability to select character code when creating a new shapefile.

-#1 Updated by Minoru Akagi almost 5 years ago
+#1 Updated by Minoru Akagi about 5 years ago

 - File qgsencodingfiledialog.png added

 The encoding selectbox you wish is in the QgsEncodingFileDialog.
 It is displayed next to the "New Vector Layer" dialog.